Skip to main content

 About Serra do Teixeira

-Serra do Teixeira National Park protects a segment of the Borborema Plateau in the Paraíba state of northeastern Brazil, centered on the massif rising to 1,197 meters at Pico do Jabre—the highest point in the state.
-The park encompasses approximately 2,700 hectares of highland landscape where the brejos de altitude, isolated humid forest enclaves embedded within the surrounding Caatinga semi-arid zone, represent one of the most significant island biogeographical phenomena in northeastern Brazil.
+Serra do Teixeira National Park protects a segment of the Borborema Plateau in Paraíba state of northeastern Brazil, and is the first national park created in Paraíba.
+[1] Established on June 5, 2023, the park encompasses 61,095 hectares of highland landscape centered on the massif culminating at Pico do Jabre — the highest point in the state at 1,208 meters above sea level.
+[2] The park protects brejos de altitude, isolated humid forest enclaves embedded within the surrounding Caatinga semi-arid zone, representing one of the most significant island biogeographical phenomena in northeastern Brazil.
 These elevated humid refugia harbor species assemblages characteristic of the Atlantic Forest rather than the dry Caatinga below, making Serra do Teixeira a critical reservoir of biodiversity in an otherwise heavily degraded and water-stressed region.
+The park also encompasses 70 spring sources, representing 70% of the headwaters of the Piranhas/Açu river basin.
+[3]

 Wildlife Ecosystems